 • In a laboratory study: cow’s milk stimulated growth of prostate cancer cells by 30%.

 • Regarding cancer, the problem could be growth hormones (the natural ones that are in organic milk also)(Not counting, in the US, that cows are also injected with bovine growth hormone to produce more milk).

 • With Parkinson’s disease, the risk increases by 17% for each daily cup of milk.
-Also cheese may be a long-term factor.
-This may be caused by the presence of pesticides/neurotoxins/PCBs.

 In “The End of Alzheimer’s”, Doctor Bredesen recommends minimizing dairy consumption, as it’s linked to some of the 36 ways that the brain can be stressed, leading to Alzheimer’s Disease.